 “Many movements have behaved intelligently.
 They’ve been able to use social media to enhance campaigns, to enhance the dissemination and diffusion of messages, to reach out to more and diverse audiences, and I think that’s an experience that came from the private sector and was passed on to the social media space.
-Many of the tools that are now available look at how we can leverage social media to actually create more cohesion and promote organization,” said Bruce.
-On the impact of social media, she commented, “For example, in the Black Lives Matter movement, there may not have been action at the policy level, at least not to the extent that society wanted, but there has been a huge shift in terms of the general thinking of the population in relation to racial justice.”
+Many of the tools that are now available look at how we can leverage social media to actually create more cohesion and promote organization,” said Isobel Bruce, Digital Campaign Director at Purpose London.

-The Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through journalism nonprofit iMEdD (incubator for Media Education and Development).
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).

 Read more about the partnership between the Stavros Niarchos Foundation and Chatham House as well as the new SNF Wing at Chatham House here.

-*The opinions expressed by Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by Dialogues participants, whether officially representing institutions and organizations or themselves alone, at events, in articles, or in other audiovisual media are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.